Investment policy statement software for money management.

 Good Investment Policy Statements will all end up looking about the same.
 Even though you may be able to find something similar, we think ours is best because it's been tried and tested in the Real World via thousands of clients since the 90's.

-• Buy this simple unprotected Word document, so you can make any changes you want to fit your practice.
+• Buy this simple unprotected Word document, so you can make any changes you want to fit your practice, make it print exactly the way you want it to, and then make as many as you want, for no additional charges.

 Reading the instructions will help you determine what this is and how to use it.
 It also helps to look at the first page.
 This tells what an Investment Policy Statement is and what the benefits are; that clients are responsible for drafting the IPS, and then the advisor is responsible for adhering to it.
 It says it's not a contract; it's only a summary of previously agreed-upon investment management techniques.
 Then it has a summary of the pages listed below.